liupanfengfreedom/UESVONavigation/README.md

-ue default navmeshvolume must be also place in the level
+1: ue default navmeshvolume must be also place in the level
+2: moveto's target maybe only Actor

 This plug-in brings 3D navigation to Unreal Engine.